NoneShen/Poly-document/new_chain/launch_and_test/launch.md

 > [!Note]
 > - Wallet balance should be checked regularly to avoid out of fee balance issue.
 >
-> - Mulitple wallet accounts can be created to increase message relay throughout.
+> - Multiple wallet accounts can be created to increase message relay throughout.
 >
 > - Poly chain wallet signer address is permission controlled, so before run the relayer, the poly chain wallet should be requested.